yjang43/Speech2Vec/README.md

 # Speech2Vec

 ## Overview
-Reenactment of Speech2Vec from [here](https://arxiv.org/pdf/1803.08976.pdf).
+Reenactment of Speech2Vec from [1].
 Unfortunately, model architecture for the paper is not fully explained in detail, and many of others' implementation of _Speech2Vec_ varied.
 This is a best of my attempt to accurately model the architecture.

+_Note on Model Architecture_
+1. _Conditional GRU introduced from  is used from [2]._
+2. _Single decoder for each corresponding window._
+3. _Little teacher forcing learning._
+4. _Feed zeros-vector as first input of decoder._

+Throughout training and analyzing, decoder seemed to output a value from previous step and give a trivial result.
+I believe this is due to having MSE loss function and taking a mean of data disregarding its variance.
+If not, please help to debug.

 ## Installation
 Clone the repository and install the required packages.